Torsors in super-symmetry: Shifting to the Hopf-algebra world

-The one that arises from the $g$ given by $g(t^{\pm 1})=1\pm x$, where $0\ne x \in \wedge^2(V)$ such that $x^2=0$, is an endomorphism which is not induced from any endomorphism of $E=k[t,t^{-1}]$.
-The example shows that the bijection proved in Corollary \ref{CHA} does not result from a category-equivalence; this is translated into the fact given in Remark \ref{RNoHope} (1). \end{rem}
+The endomorphism that arises from the $g$ defined by $g(t^{\pm 1})=1\pm x$, where $0\ne x \in \wedge^2(V)$ such that $x^2=0$, is not induced from any endomorphism of $E=k[t,t^{-1}]$, as is easily seen.
+The example shows that the bijection proved in Corollary \ref{CHA} does not result from a category-equivalence; this is translated into the fact stated in Remark \ref{RNoHope} (1). \end{rem}

-The second main theorem of this paper, Theorem \ref{THMII}, restricted to the affinity situation, is translated into the following.
+The second main theorem, Theorem \ref{THMII}, restricted to the affinity situation, is translated into the following.

 \begin{theorem} Suppose that $A=(A, \rho)$ is a non-zero algebra in $\M^H$; $\overline{A}$ is then naturally a purely even algebra in $\M^{\overline{H}}$.
 Let $B=A^{\mathrm{co} H}$.
 Assume \begin{itemize} \item[(a)] the map $\alpha : A\otimes A\to A\otimes H$ in \eqref{EALP} is surjective, \item[(b)] $\overline{A}/\overline{A}^{\mathrm{co} \overline{H}}$ is $\overline{H}$-Galois, \item[(c)] $\overline{H}$ is smooth as an algebra, and \item[(d)] $A$ is Noetherian and smooth. \end{itemize} Then $A/B$ is $H$-Galois, and $B$ is Noetherian, smooth and such that